Energinet-DataHub/opengeh-edi/source/SubsystemTests/Drivers/B2C/Client/ReadMe.md

 1. Run B2CWebApi.
 2. Copy the content of the swagger.json (from Swagger website) to the local swagger.json file.
-3. Rebuild the AcceptanceTests project.
+3. Rebuild the SubsystemTests project.
 4. Manually re-add the license header to the B2CEdiClient.cs file.

 The B2CEdiClient.cs file will be updated in step 3.